Twelve Steps Versus the Church

 None of these has anything to do with the twelve steps.
 Dr. Bob and Bill Wilson pulled away from the Oxford Group because they were too evangelistic.
 They went on to develop the program apart from the Oxford Group.

-The Origin and Deception of the 12 Steps Program
+The Origin of the Twelve Step Program

 The twelve steps do contain elements of truth which makes them very deceptive.
 The bits of truth are mingled in to disguise the lie.
 Dr. Bob and Bill Wilson were participating in seances on a regular basis while developing the twelve steps.